-The new five-year Reference Notes security will be offered via a syndicate of dealers headed by BNP Paribas Securities, Corp., Goldman, Sachs & Co. and J.P.
+The new five-year Reference Notes security will be offered via a syndicate of dealers headed by BNP Paribas Securities, Corp., Credit Suisse and J.P.
 Morgan Chase.
 An application will be made to list the issue on the Euro MTF market of the Luxembourg Stock Exchange.

 This announcement is not an offer to sell any Freddie Mac securities.
 Offers for any given security are made only through applicable offering circulars and related supplements, which incorporate Freddie Mac's Annual Report on Form 10-K for the year ended December 31, 2011, filed with the Securities and Exchange Commission ("SEC") on March 9, 2012; all other reports Freddie Mac filed with the SEC pursuant to Section 13(a) of the Securities Exchange Act of 1934 ('Exchange Act") since December 31, 2011, excluding any information "furnished" to the SEC on Form 8-K; and all documents that Freddie Mac files with the SEC pursuant to Sections 13(a), 13(c) or 14 of the Exchange Act, excluding any information "furnished" to the SEC on Form 8-K.

 Freddie Mac was established by Congress in 1970 to provide liquidity, stability and affordability to the nation's residential mortgage markets.
 Freddie Mac supports communities across the nation by providing mortgage capital to lenders.
-Over the years, Freddie Mac has made home possible for one in six homebuyers and more than five million renters. www.FreddieMac.com
+Today Freddie Mac is making home possible for one in four homebuyers and is one of the largest sources of financing for multifamily housing. www.FreddieMac.com.

 SOURCE Freddie Mac